 It’s just as easy and more beneficial to add a one or two inch layer of compost.
 If your soil is healthy, and you’ve made a habit of adding organic materials, you don’t even need to work that compost into the soil.
 The microbes that live in the soil will do the work for you.

 If your soil is “tired” and a little neglected (which is often the case!), work the compost into the top six inches of the garden bed.
 Shredded or rotted leaves or composted wood chips work well too, and a good granular nitrogen source is blood meal.
 I like the granular form, since it stays in the soil and doesn’t leach – meaning it’s there working through the season.
-I’ve listed some other great and widely-available organic options in my free guide to raised bed gardening (under the Building Your Garden Soil section).

 These organic amendments are ideal for continuing to build my garden soil and improve the structure, while the nitrogen is essential for new and establishing edible plants.
 Plus, non-burning organic sources mean I don’t have to worry about harming my tender new plants (as is often the case with synthetic options).
 It’s a little like taking my vegetable garden off of a “junk-food fertilizer” diet and putting it on the “whole foods” diet of organic nutrients.